Ahmed9008/70L/README.md

 - 👋 Hi, I’m @70L
-- 👀 I’m interested in ... cock
+- 👀 I’m interested in ... draining & anime
-- 🌱 I’m currently learning ... to nut faster
 - 📫 How to reach me ... contact@henkez.com

 <!---